• Skip to main content

 FAIRPORT (19-1) 70

-Noah Meabon led Fairport with 23 points as the Red Raiders clinched a shared league title with Penfield.
-Alex Greida and Jon Roessel both scored 12 points, while Gannon Calver and Hadi Derghan each put up eight.
+Noah Meabon led Fairport with 23 points as the Red Raiders clinched a share of the Monroe County Division I title with Penfield.
+Alex Grejda and Jon Roessel both scored 12 points, while Gannon Culver and Hadi Dergham each put up eight.
 Antonio Nurse scored five points, and Sam Roselli added three.
-Kallin Whelehan (11), Jackson Esposito (9), Shane Thompson (8), Nathan McConnell (6), Lucas Smith (6), and Alec Frazier (4) scored for Hilton.
+Kallin Whelehan (11), Jackson Esposito (9), Shane Thompson (8), Matt Kosiorek (7), Nathan McConnell (6), Lucas Smith (6), and Alec Frazier (4) scored for Hilton.

 MONROE (13-5) 91